kfran127/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle Example</h1>

-<p>In this lab, I demonstrate how to manage the ticket lifecycle in the open-source help desk ticketing system osTicket.
+<p>In this lab, I demonstrate how to manage the ticket lifecycle in osTicket.
 This example simulates end-user ticket creation, assignment to help desk agents, and resolution, focusing on ticket properties, SLAs, and working tickets to completion.</p>

 <h2>Ticket Lifecycle Management Steps</h2>